Are you ready for a flavourful and straightforward tofu scramble with spinach and mushrooms? Then you’re in the right place!

 So the version of the tofu scramble I present to you in this recipe is the current iteration I’ve found to work best.
 Not only that, it’s the quickest approach without compromising the flavour.

 What I love about this tofu scramble is the simplicity.
-It’s a matter of mixing ingredients in a bowl then frying them until it’s ready.
+It’s a matter of mixing ingredients in a bowl and then frying them until it’s ready.

 Note: despite the term “scramble” used in this recipe, I don’t claim that this is a direct swap for scrambled eggs.
 I consider tofu scramble to be a unique meal in its own right.
 And that’s how I position this recipe with non-vegans.
 This brings me to the next point…